Arbab-Mustafa/Filtering_Searching-Component/README.md

-This React component allows for searching, filtering, and rendering event data.
+This React component allows for searching, filtering, and rendering event data..

 First Version:
 Data is sourced from the Webflow website API.